 The Special Characteristics of Teshuva

+In this essay, we will explore the concept of teshuva, repentance.
+The word teshuva literally means returning, as repentance, by definition, entails resolving to return to our Maker, thereby strengthening our relationship with Him.
+It is our hope that the reader will emerge with the realization that the seemingly daunting task of teshuva is not only attainable, but is indeed helped along by none other than Hashem himself.

-The Gemara says,
+The Gemara states:

-R. Berechya said that even Benei Yisrael made an improper request, yet Hashem responded to them properly, as it says, “Let us know; let us pursue the knowledge of Hashem.
-His going forth is sure as the morning, and He shall come to us like the rain that satiates the earth.”
-Hashem responded to Yisrael, “My daughter, you request something which at times is desirable and at other times is not desirable, but I will be for you something which is desirable at all times, as it says, ‘I will be like the dew to Yisrael.’”
+Rav Berekhya said that even B’nei Yisrael, the Jewish People, made an improper request, yet Hashem responded to them properly, as it says, “Let us know; let us pursue the knowledge of Hashem.
+His going forth is sure as the morning, and He shall come to us like the rain that satiates the earth.
+(Hosea 6:3).”
+Hashem responded to Yisrael, “My daughter, you request something which at times is desirable and at other times is not desirable, but I will be for you something which is desirable at all times, as it says, ‘I will be like the dew to Yisrael.
+(Hosea 3:15).’”

-The verses the Gemara cites from Hosea deal with the concept of repentance.
-The Jews requested that Hashem bestow His presence among them like rain, which is readily noticed by all when it arrives, but only falls periodically.
-Hashem replied that He will make His presence dwell among them in a much more subtle yet consistent manner, just like the dew is mostly unnoticed but appears each morning as if on its own.
-More than that, Hashem gives Benei Yisrael, who only asked for His presence to be perceived occasionally, more than they requested: a commitment to consistently dwell among them so as to ensure their spiritual progress.
-While this interpretation of the Midrash is profound, Rav Yehonatan Eibeschitz explains that this dialogue contains an even deeper and more profound meaning, connected to the difference between rain and dew.
+The above passage deals with the concept of teshuva, repentance.
+B’nei Yisrael requested that Hashem bestow His presence upon them like rain, which is readily noticed by all when it arrives, yet only falls periodically.
+Hashem replied that He will make His presence dwell among them in a much more subtle yet consistent manner, just like the dew which is mostly unnoticed, yet appears each morning as if of its own accord.
+Hashem further promises B’nei Yisrael, who only asked for His presence to be perceived occasionally, even more than they requested: a commitment to consistently dwell among them so as to ensure their spiritual progress.
+While this interpretation of the Midrash is indeed profound, Rav Yehonatan Eibeschitz (1690-1764, Poland) explains that this dialogue contains an even deeper and more profound meaning, connected to the scientific difference between rain and dew.

-Rav Yehonatan, based upon the scientific understanding of his day, explains that rain falls as a result of water on the ground evaporating, accumulating in the form of clouds in the sky, and falling back to the ground once the clouds can no longer contain more water.
+Rav Eibeschitz, based upon the scientific understanding of his day, explains that rain falls as a result of water on the ground evaporating, accumulating in the form of clouds in the sky, and falling back to the ground only once the clouds can no longer contain more water.
 Therefore, if the ground were to be too dry, there could be no rain.
-Dew, in contrast, does not come from the ground.
-Since it derives from the dampness of the air, it can always be depended upon to appear.
+Dew, in contrast, does not emanate from the ground; rather, its source is the consistent dampness of the air, and therefore can always be depended upon to appear.